-Annual Florida / Georgia Game Always Results in a Few Dozen ArrestsPosted 31 Oct 2015 by Law Office of John M. Phillips
+Annual Florida / Georgia Game Always Results in a Few Dozen ArrestsPosted 31 Oct 2015 by John Phillips

 The name, “The World’s Largest Outdoor Cocktail Party” originated in the 1950s and was coined by Florida Times-Union sports editor Bill Kastelz, who said he saw a drunk fan offer a drink to a police officer outside its original Gator Bowl home.